 What is a VPN?

-A VPN is a service that encrypts your traffic and routes it through a secure VPN server, hiding your IP address.
+A VPN (Virtual Private Network) is a service that encrypts your traffic and routes it through a secure VPN server, hiding your IP address.
 It sounds similar to a proxy, but here’s what’s actually happening:

 You run a VPN app.
 It creates a secure and encrypted connection tunnel between your device and the VPN server.
 All your internet traffic is routed through this tunnel, where all the data gets encrypted, and a new IP address is assigned.